State merkle tree

 In Zarb merkle is used to verify the state of blockchain in each block.
 The state hash in each block is the hash of two merkle trees: accounts merkle tree and validators merkle tree.

 # Scalability of merkle tree

 Using a merkle tree to calculate the state of the blockchain comes with a difficulty: When the number of the accounts are big, calculating the root hash is not easy.
-On the other hand, a simple Merkle tree is not scalable for calculating the root hash of many accounts.
+In other words, a simple Merkle tree is not scalable for calculating the accounts root hash.

 In Zarb, we solved this problem by using account numbers to calculate the hash of leaf nodes.
 Each account in Zarb has a dedicated account number.
 With using that account number we can make sure that the position of the leaf nodes in the merkle tree is always fixed.
 So we don’t need to rebuild the merkle tree if an account state is changed.
 We can simply save the previous merkle tree and recalculate the parent hashes by fetching neighbor hashes when it’s needed.